 Public spaces are a big part of what makes communities safe, vibrant, and connected.
 They enable a feeling of belonging, places where we return to in work and play, and where we make new connections.

-Parksville-Qualicum Community Foundation is participating in the Canada Healthy Communities Initiative (CHCI), a $31 million investment from the Government of Canada that will support communities as they adapt public spaces for the new realities of the pandemic.
+Parksville-Qualicum Community Foundation is participating in the Canada Healthy Communities Initiative (CHCI), a $31 million investment from the Government of Canada that is supporting communities as they adapt public spaces for the new realities of the pandemic.

 The pandemic has altered our use of public spaces.
 Communities and individuals have come up with many creative solutions to allow new ways to access public spaces while working within the public health guidelines, such as social distancing and mask wearing.